Bohem1/datum/docs/ComposingRoles.md

         &$ConfigurationName @ConfigurationParameters
     }
 }
 ```

-Should we define the function to **'splat' the DSC Composite Resouce** like so (available in Datum):
+Should we define the function to **'splat' the DSC Composite Resource** like so (available in Datum):

 ```PowerShell
 function Global:Get-DscSplattedResource {